dlang/DIPs/DIPs/1NNN-PJB.md

 An expression is considered to be discarded if and only if either of the following is true:

-* It is the top-level *Expression* in an *ExpressionStatement*, or
+* it is the top-level *Expression* in an *ExpressionStatement*, or
-* It is the *AssignExpression* on the left-hand side of the comma in a *CommaExpression*.
+* it is the *AssignExpression* on the left-hand side of the comma in a *CommaExpression*.

 It is a compile-time error to discard an expression if either of the following is true:

-* It is a call to a function whose declaration is annotated with `@nodiscard`, or
+* it is a call to a function whose declaration is annotated with `@nodiscard`, or
-* It is not an assignment expression, and its type is an aggregate (a `struct`, `union`, `class`, or `interface`) whose declaration is annotated with `@nodiscard`.
+* it is not an assignment expression, and its type is an aggregate (a `struct`, `union`, `class`, or `interface`) whose declaration is annotated with `@nodiscard`.

 Note that the former is a syntax-level check, while the latter is a type-level check.
-This means that the *value* returned from a `@nodiscard` function may in fact be discarded, as long as the function call itself is enclosed in some other expression.
+This means that the *value* returned from a `@nodiscard` function may in fact be discarded as long as the function call itself is enclosed in some other expression.
 For example:

 ```d
 // un-annotated type